hxc180000/customer-churn-analysis/README.md

 ---

 ## Key Findings
-- Month-to-month customers churn at ~43%, compared to 11% for one-year and 3% for two-year contracts
+- Month-to-month customers churn at ~43%, compared to 11% (one-year) and 3% (two-year contracts)
 - Churned customers are heavily concentrated in the first 10 months of tenure
 - Churned customers average about $74/month vs $61/month for retained customers